-To mitigate the Issuer's imbalance in its CPI-indexed assets and liabilities, which the Issuer is in a limited position to do, the Issuer offers non-CPI-indexed loans and CPI-indexed deposits.
-CPI indexation risk is managed centrally within the Issuer by the Treasury of the Issuer, and is monitored by the Market Risk Department.
+To mitigate the Group's imbalance in its CPI-indexed assets and liabilities, the Issuer offers non-CPI-indexed loans and CPI-indexed deposits.
+CPI indexation risk is managed centrally within the Group by the Treasury of the Issuer, and is monitored by the Market Risk Department.

-Management of the Issuer's CPI indexation risk is supplemented by monitoring the sensitivity of the Issuer's overall position in CPI-indexed financial assets and liabilities net on-balance sheet to various inflation/deflation scenarios.
+Management of the Group's CPI indexation risk is supplemented by monitoring the sensitivity of the Issuer's overall position in CPI-indexed financial assets and liabilities net on-balance sheet to various inflation/deflation scenarios.